arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double round(Double number, [Bigint Decimal_places])
+    DOUBLE ROUND(DOUBLE number, [BIGINT DECIMAL_places])
-    Decimal round(Decimal number, [Bigint Decimal_places])
+    DECIMAL ROUND(DECIMAL number, [BIGINT DECIMAL_places])
     ```

 -   Description

-    Returns a number rounded to the specified decimal place.
+    This function returns a number rounded to the specified decimal place.

 -   Parameters
     -   number: a value of the DOUBLE or DECIMAL type.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.
-    -   Decimal\_places: the decimal place, which is a constant of the BIGINT type.
+    -   DECIMAL\_places: the decimal place, which is a constant of the BIGINT type.
 The value is rounded to the decimal point.
-If it is of another type, an error is returned.
+If it is of another data type, an error is returned.
 If this parameter is not specified, the number is rounded to the ones place.
 The default value is 0.

-        **Note:** Decimal\_places can be a negative value.
-The negative value is counted from the decimal point to the left and the decimal part is excluded.
-If Decimal\_places exceeds the length of the integer part, 0 is returned.
+        **Note:** The value of DECIMAL\_places can be negative.
+A negative value is counted from the decimal point to the left and the decimal part is excluded.
+If DECIMAL\_places exceeds the length of the integer part, 0 is returned.

 -   Return value

     A value of the DOUBLE or DECIMAL type is returned.
-If any input parameter is NULL, NULL is returned.
+If any input value is NULL, NULL is returned.

 -   Examples

     ```
-    round(125.315)=125.0
+    ROUND(125.315)=125.0
-    round(125.315, 0)=125.0
+    ROUND(125.315, 0)=125.0
-    round(125.315, 1)=125.3
+    ROUND(125.315, 1)=125.3
-    round(125.315, 2)=125.32
+    ROUND(125.315, 2)=125.32
-    round(125.315, 3)=125.315
+    ROUND(125.315, 3)=125.315
-    round(-125.315, 2)=-125.32
+    ROUND(-125.315, 2)=-125.32
-    round(123.345, -2)=100.0
+    ROUND(123.345, -2)=100.0
-    round(null)=null
+    ROUND(null)=null
-    round(123.345, 4)=123.345
+    ROUND(123.345, 4)=123.345
-    round(123.345, -4)=0.0
+    ROUND(123.345, -4)=0.0
     ```